Best Practices for Celebrating Agile Success and Being More Agile

 Developing and Sustaining Agile Leaders, Teams, and Organizations

-In Part One [insert link] I shared the inspiration for this three-part series.
+In Part One I shared the inspiration for this three-part series.
 In a nutshell, this series is for anyone whose organization has made agility a top strategic priority.
 This includes, but is not limited to, companies that are adopting agile methodologies at the team level, are starting to scale agile across the enterprise (see Part Two of this series), or have more broadly understood that business agility is critical to staying competitive in a rapidly changing world.
-This final post is for you if your organization fits any of these categories, and you want to assure that your investment in business agility delivers the results you seek.
+This final post is for you if your organization fits any of these categories and you want to ensure that your investment in business agility delivers the results you seek.

 “Where Should We Start?”

 The question above is the first one leaders ask after committing to being more agile.
-Of course, before we can answer that question, we must agree on what are we talking about when we talk about agility?
+Of course, before we can answer that question, we must agree on what we are talking about when we talk about agility.

 Broadly, I describe agility as your ability to respond effectively to the unexpected and unplanned and quickly turn challenges into opportunities.